 - Complimentary ticket to our Rethinking What’s Possible workshop.

 - Accommodation during the programme.

-- Airport transfers in Ghana during the programme.
+- Airport transfers in the programme country during the programme.

 - All group meals as per itinerary.

 - Private transport in the programme country during the programme.

 - Workshops and community visits during the programme.

 - Celebration dinner.